 - To protect the reputation of the company with respect to its ethical and legal responsibilities.

 - To observe the rights of the customers; providing effective mechanisms for responding to complaints and queries concerning real or perceived non-compliance with the policy is one way to achieve this objective.

 ISP should address all data, programs, systems, facilities, other tech infrastructure, users of technology and third parties in a given organization, without exception.

 3. Information security objectives

-An organization that strives to compose a working ISP needs to have well-defined objectives concerning security and strategy on which management have reached an agreement.
+An organization that strives to compose a working ISP needs to have well-defined objectives concerning security and strategy on which management has reached an agreement.
 Any existing dissonances in this context may render the information security policy project dysfunctional.
 The most important thing that a security professional should remember is that his knowing the security management practices would allow him to incorporate them into the documents he is entrusted to draft, and that is a guarantee for completeness, quality, and workability.